On the Formation of Min-weight Codewords of Polar/PAC Codes and Its Applications: Preliminaries

 A $K$-dimensional subspace $\cC$ of $\fq^N$ is called a linear $(N,K,d)_q$ \emph{code} over $\fq$ if the minimum distance of $\C$,

 is equal to $d$.
-Sometimes we may use the notation $(N,K,d)$ or just $(N,K)$ for the sake of simplicity.
+Sometimes we use the notation $(N,K,d)$ or just $(N,K)$ for brevity.
 We refer to $N$ and $K$ as the \emph{length} and the \emph{dimension} of the code.
 The vectors in $\C$ are called \emph{codewords}.
-It is easy to see that the minimum weight of a nonzero codeword in a linear code $\C$ is equal to its minimum distance $\dist(\C)$.
-A \emph{generator matrix} $\G$ of an $(N,K)_q$ code $\cC$ is a $k \times n$ matrix in $\fq^{K\times N}$ whose rows are $\fq$-linearly independent codewords of $\C$.
+It is easy to see that the minimum-weight of a no-nzero codeword in a linear code $\C$ is equal to its minimum distance $\dist(\C)$.
+A \emph{generator matrix} $\G$ of an $(N,K)_q$ code $\cC$ is a $K \times N$ matrix in $\fq^{K\times N}$ whose rows are $\fq$-linearly independent codewords of $\C$.
 Then $\C = \{\bv \G \colon \bv \in \fq^K\}$.
+We denote the number of codewords in $\cC$ with weight $w$ by $A_{w}(\cC)$.
+For brevity, we may drop $\cC$ and simply write $A_w$.

 Let $[\ell,u]$ denote the range $\{\ell,\ell+1,\ldots,u\}$.
 The binary representation of $i \in [0,2^n-1]$ is defined as $\bin(i)=i_{n-1}...i_1i_0$, where $i_0$ is the least significant bit, that is $i = \sum_{a=0}^{n-1}i_a 2^a$.
 For $i \in [0,2^n-1]$, let $\Si$ denote the support of $\bin(i)$, that is,